williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ## The Bottom Line

-Quantum immortality suggests that if Many-Worlds is correct, you might never experience death from quantum randomness—you'll always find yourself in a surviving branch.
+Quantum immortality suggests that if Many-Worlds is correct, you might never experience death from quantum randomness you'll always find yourself in a surviving branch.

 But this is:
 - Logically consistent but practically irrelevant (most deaths aren't quantum)